 This training tool contains segments of hypnotherapy conducted by Erickson, with the same subject, on two consecutive days in 1978.
 Erickson demonstrates how symbols may be used as metaphoric forms of communication to foster new ideas and understandings.
-Dr. Zeig discusses Erickson’s techniques through lecture and both displaying examples of Dr. Erickson’s previous work with a subject (Lee).
+Zeig discusses Erickson’s technique.

 Milton H. Erickson, MD, was an American psychiatrist who specialized in medical hypnosis and family therapy.
 He was founding president of the American Society for Clinical Hypnosis and noted for his approach to the unconscious mind as creative and solution-generating.

 Dr. Erickson was plagued with enormous physical handicaps for most of his life.
 At age 17, he contracted polio and was so severely paralyzed that doctors believed he would die.
 While recovering in bed, almost entirely lame and unable to speak, he became strongly aware of the significance of nonverbal communication – body language, tone of voice, and the way that these nonverbal expressions often directly contradicted the verbal ones.
 He also began to have “body memories” of the muscular activity of his own body.
 By concentrating on these memories, he slowly began to regain control of parts of his body to the point where he was eventually able to talk and use his arms again.
 His doctor recommended exercising his upper body only so Milton Erickson planned a 1,000 miles canoe trip to build up the strength to attend college.
 His adventure was challenging, and although he still did not have full use of his legs at the end, he was able to walk with a cane.